eshlomo1/CloudSec/README.md

 - 🔒 Multi-Cloud Security (Microsoft 365, Azure, AWS, GCP, GWS)
 - 🌟 And other essential cloud security tools

-### Join the Cloud Security Revolution

-Ready to take your cloud security skills to the next level?
-Jump in and explore the resources tailored for you.
-If you find this repo valuable, hit that star button ⭐ and share it with your friends and colleagues.

-Let's spread the knowledge and fortify the cloud security community together.
-Thank you for your support!

 Stay secure and happy exploring! 🌐🔐

 Note: This Hub replace the Microsoft-Sentinel-SecOps repo.
 The content from the Microsoft-Sentinel-SecOps repo is being migrated to this new repository.